 September 30, 2021

-The EU Sustainable Finance Disclosure Regulation (SFDR) will begin the next phase of its implem...
+EU Sustainable Finance Disclosure Regulation (SFDR) began the next phase of its implementation

-The EU Sustainable Finance Disclosure Regulation (SFDR) will begin the next phase of its implementation in July 2022.
-From this date, asset managers and other financial market participants will need to report on Environmental Social and Governance (ESG) disclosures, including the principal adverse impacts (PAI) of investment decisions on sustainability factors.
+This quarter, EU Sustainable Finance Disclosure Regulation (SFDR) began the next phase of its implementation.
+Asset managers and other financial market participants now need to report on Environmental Social and Governance (ESG) disclosures, including the principal adverse impacts (PAI) of investment decisions on sustainability factors.